-The optimal capital campaign timeline (for all but the small church capital campaign) from beginning of preparation and planning until commitment Sunday, is at least 23 weeks.
+The optimal capital campaign timeline (for all but the small church capital campaign) from beginning of preparation and planning until commitment Sunday is at least 23 weeks.
 After this, there is a giving period of 1 to 3 years (with 3 years being typical).
-The capital campaign timeline can be adapted to your church’s timeline but do not try to rush it if you can help it.
+The capital campaign timeline can be adapted to your church’s schedule, but do not try to rush it if you can help it.
 You will have a much more effective campaign, and will cause a lot less wear and tear on your church’s capital campaign team, if you allow yourself plenty of time.
-A recent testimonial from one of our clients offered this piece of advice,
+Recently one of our clients made this suggestion:

 “If I could offer just one piece of advice, it would be to give your church plenty of time to prepare for the campaign.”

-There are several aspects of a church capital campaign that benefit from more time – vision casting and donor development being among them.
-Shortchanging your church on the timeline does not reduce the amount of work that needs to happen, it just gives you less time to accomplish that work.
+There are several aspects of a capital campaign that benefit from more time, especially vision casting and donor development.
+Shortening the timeline does not reduce the amount of work that needs to happen, it just gives you less time to accomplish that work.
 A shorter timeline will mean more effort and stress for your people, and can reduce the spiritual and financial benefit to the church.

-Want To See a Sample Gantt Chart timeline?
+Want To See a Sample Capital Campaign Timeline?

-Use our contact form to request a one-page overview timeline overview.
+Use our contact form to request a one-page timeline overview.

-When preparing for a church capital campaign, time is your friend.
-Time is a critical factor in taking your church capital campaign from good to great.
-Depending on the size of the church, it can take 3 to as much as 12 months to give yourself (and the church) enough time to prepare for and execute a capital campaign.
-While size is definitely a factor in setting the timeline, other factors can also impact the time you should take in preparation.
+When preparing for a capital campaign, time is your friend.
+Depending on the size of your church, it can take from three, to as much as twelve, months to have enough time to prepare for and execute a capital campaign.
+While church size is definitely a factor in setting the timeline, other factors can also affect the amount of time you should take in preparation:

 - Church capital campaigns raise money for specific capital projects, like construction, renovation, or large capital purchases.
-If there is not high and across the board level of excitement, unity, and support, this would indicate the church should take more time to make the case for support.
+If there is not a widespread, high level of excitement, unity, and support, among the people, the church should take more time to make the case for support.

 - A lack of experience at successful capital fundraising is another reason to take your time.
 The more time you have to spiritually and tactically equip your staff and campaign team, the more effective the campaign will be.